ms-iot/content/en-US/Docs/Store.md

 Updating apps on IoT Core are very simple.

 1. In the Windows Dev Center create a new App Submission for the app to be updated
-2. In Visual Studio package the app as done earlier in Step 3 in the _Publishing UWP to Universal Store_ section.
-{% include note.html text="Note: Be sure to increment the version number for each new package" %}
+2. In Visual Studio package the app as done earlier in Step 3 in the _Publishing UWP to Universal Store_ section. (**Note:** Be sure to increment the version number for each new package)
 3. Upload the package to Windows Dev Center under the new submission and submit
-4. Following the app certification process devices will update the app to the latest version.
-{% include note.html text="App updates on devices can take up to 24 hours to receive latest version" %}
+4. Following the app certification process devices will update the app to the latest version. (**Note:** App updates on devices can take up to 24 hours to receive latest version)